depression

 Nov 20, 2014 5:25 pm

-Hey darious, I'm not sure what it is you're asking.
+Hey Darious, I'm not sure what it is you're asking.
 But there are two kinds of mental therapy.
-One is a Psychologist (they can not prescribe drugs) the other is Psychiatrist (they can prescribe drugs).
+One is a Psychologist (they cannot prescribe drugs) and the other is a Psychiatrist (they can prescribe drugs).
 But basically, as far as the treatment, they both do the same thing.
-Sit and listen and ask questions and comment.
+They sit and listen and ask questions and comment.
 There really isn't anything else to it.
-If you see a Psychiatrist they will start you on a medicine that they think might help after talking with you the first time.
+If you see a Psychiatrist, they will start you on a medicine that they think might help after talking with you the first time.
 Then they will up the dose if they don't think it's helping.
 But none of the drugs are hallucinogens or anything that will mess with your mind.
 They just help do, pretty much, what you said up there.
-Better sleep, better appetite, less anxiety, etc. It's mainly just someone you tell anything to and don't have to worry about it getting back to the people in your life that you can not tell everything too.
+Better sleep, better appetite, less anxiety, etc. It's mainly just someone you tell anything to and don't have to worry about it getting back to the people in your life that you cannot tell everything to.

 Zywie